Plate Surrender in New YorkPage Overview

 For more on New York, your new home, visit our relocation guide.

 Surrendering your New York license plates is not an option, but a mandate.
 The DMV wants them back.
-You can drop them off at any DMV office before you move, or mail to:
+You can drop them off at any DMV office before you move.

 The license plates stay with you.
 Remove before handing over the car keys and signing over the title.
 You can then transfer the plates to a car that’s under your name and of the same type.